Working rat: Therapy and assistance animals

+Domestic rats have been trained as service animals, such as to identify damaging muscle spasms for people whose ability to sense this has been compromised by their disability; domesticated rats can be more useful than service dogs for purposes such as these due to their small size and lack of aggression.

-Gambian pouched rats as working animals
+Gambian pouched rats

 A Belgian non-government organization, APOPO, trains Gambian pouched rats (Cricetomys gambianus) to sniff out land mines and tuberculosis.
 The trained pouched rats are called HeroRATS.
 Hundreds of thousands of people worldwide commit to "adopt" rats and pay to support them.